+Ocean County College strives to provide a hunger free campus community.
 At Helping Hands we provide Ocean County College and Kean Ocean students with non-academic support to help them succeed.
-In the food pantry, we offer snacks, drinks, and meals to students in need.
-Our office also provides resources for financial assistance, referrals for housing support, and more.
+In the food pantry, we offer snacks, drinks, a breakfast bar, and meals to students in need.
+Our services also include resources for financial/SNAP benefit assistance, referrals for housing support, and more.